 If you opt out more than one month after joining:

 You must give the Trustee one month’s notice of your decision to opt out.
-You will be treated as having left the Scheme on the last day of the calendar month in which your notice expires, and will become a deferred member.
-Different rules apply to members who joined the Scheme on or after 1 October 2015.
-(For more information please refer to the Leaving Service section).
+You will be treated as having left the Scheme on the last day of the calendar month in which your notice expires, and will become a Deferred member.

 The following benefits will become payable:

 The return of the value of any Personal Account you may have (if any) plus

 A lump sum death benefit of four times Pensionable Pay at the date of death will be paid (unless you have elected not to be treated as a death benefit member of the DC Section).

 Please be aware that no additional benefits will be secured for your Spouse, Civil Partner or Dependant(s).